godotengine/godot-docs/tutorials/3d/importing_3d_meshes.rst

 Options
 -------

 A few options are present.
-Normals is needed for regular shading, while Tangents is needed if you plan to use normal-mapping on the material.
+Normals are needed for regular shading, while Tangents are needed if you plan to use normal-mapping on the material.
 In general, OBJ files describe how to be shaded very well, but an option to force smooth shading is available.

 Finally, there is an option to weld vertices.
-Given OBJ files are text-based, it is common to find some of these with vertices that do not mach, which results in strange shading.
+Given OBJ files are text-based, it is common to find some of these with vertices that do not match, which results in strange shading.
 The weld vertices option merges vertices that are too close to keep proper smooth shading.

 Usage
 -----

-Mesh resources (what this importer imports) are used inside MeshInstance nodes.
+Mesh resources (what this importer imports to) are used inside MeshInstance nodes.
 Simply set them to the Mesh property of them.

 .. image:: /img/3dmesh_instance.png